BrandonHT/FastAPI-tutorial/README.md

 # FastAPI-tutorial
-Python codes of FastAPI tutorials for further reference and work
+Python codes of FastAPI tutorials for further reference and work.